 Utah Unemployment Insurance Claims and Benefits

-Unemployment insurance is the temporary earnings for the eligible jobless or part time workers.
-Claimants should be unemployed through no fault of their own and must be either looking for full time work, in approved training, or awaiting recall to employment.
+Unemployment insurance is the temporary financial assistance provided by the state unemployment agencies to the eligible unemployed or part time workers.
+Claimants should be unemployed through no fault of their own and must be either looking for full time work, in approved training, or awaiting call letter or unemployment.

 Utah Eligibility Criteria